sirfonzie/INF2004_LAB5/README.md

 ## **INTRODUCTION**

 Real-Time Operating Systems (RTOS), are operating systems designed to meet the requirements of real-time systems, which need to process inputs and provide outputs without buffering delays.
 FreeRTOS is a popular open-sourced RTOS that offers straightforward functionality to enable easy, robust, and optimizable design in embedded systems like the Raspberry Pi Pico.
-FreeRTOS offers many functionalities such as Message Buffers to help inter-task communications and data transfer, whereas Semaphores aid in task synchronization and mutual exclusion, ensuring data consistency.
+FreeRTOS offers many functionalities such as Task Management to manage the tasks and Message Buffers to help inter-task communications and data transfer.

-In this lab, we'll focus on implementing FreeRTOS on Raspberry Pi Pico and explore its features by writing tasks that use Message Buffers and Semaphores.
-We’ll also cover how to process sensor data using a filtering algorithm.
+In this lab, we'll focus on implementing FreeRTOS on Raspberry Pi Pico and explore its features by writing tasks that use Message Buffers.
+We’ll also cover how to process sensor data using a simple filtering algorithm.

 ## **SETTING UP FREERTOS ON RPi PICO**